LynkCoDAO/TOKEN/README.md

 ## The Redemption process

 The first step to bootstrap the LNK emission is to deploy the LNK token contract and the  LendToAaveMigrator contract.
 This task will be performed by the Aave team.
 Upon deployment, the ownership of the Proxy of the LNK contract and the LendToAaveMigrator will be set to the Aave Governance.
-To start the LEND redemption process at that point, the Aave team will create an AIP (LNK Improvement Proposal) and submit a proposal to the LNK governance.
+To start the  redemption process at that point, the LNK team will create an AIP (LNK Improvement Proposal) and submit a proposal to the LNK governance.
 The proposal will, once approved, activate the LEND/LNK redemption process and the ecosystem incentives, which will mark the initial emission of LNK on the market.
-The result of the migration procedure will see the supply of LEND being progressively locked within the new LNK smart contract, while at the same time an equivalent amount of AAVE is being issued.
+The result of the migration procedure will see the supply of LEND being progressively locked within the new LNK smart contract, while at the same time an equivalent amount of LNK is being issued.
 The amount of LNK equivalent to the LEND tokens burned in the initial phase of the LNK protocol will remain locked in the LendToAaveMigrator contract.

 ## Technical implementation